I

 6. Implement stateful inspection or dynamic packet filtering allowing only established connections on the network.

-In addition, these above security policies and operational procedures for managing are to be known by all applicable NOC personal.
+In addition, these above security policies and operational procedures for managing are to be known by all applicable NOC personnel.

 System Configuration, Hardening & Vulnerability Management